na-na-hi/renget/archive/smgenlorePh2P2.md

 ->**TIAMAT IS *TOO ANGRY TO DIE.* ** <-

    HOLY FUCKING SHIT - HER PURE, UNADULTERATED, ANIMALISTIC, SEETHING RAGE AND HATRED AT HAVING HER PLAN DISRUPTED YET AGAIN IS SINGLEHANDEDLY BINDING HER TOGETHER AT THE SUB-ATOMIC LEVEL AS SHE CHARGES FOR SHIVA, TRYING TO KILL THE BASTARD PAJEET FOR GETTING IN HER WAY.
-HER LIVID ROARING ITSELF IS TRANSCENDING SPACETIME, AND IS THE ONLY THING HEARD OVER THE LOUD, STEADY BEAT OF SHIVA'S DANCE AND THE SCREAM OF CLIODHNA'S ULTRAGENOCIDE-WAIL.
+HER LIVID ROARING ITSELF IS TRANSCENDING SPACETIME, AND IS THE ONLY THING HEARD OVER THE LOUD, STEADY BEAT OF SHIVA'S JIVE AND THE SCREAM OF CLIODHNA'S ULTRAGENOCIDE-WAIL.
    TIAMAT IS A LITERAL ONE-GOD PANTHEON, IGNORANT OF EVERYTHING AROUND IT, DETERMINED TO REMAKE THE UNIVERSE IN HER IMAGE.
 SHE CHARGES SHIVA DOWN AS FAST AS THE BOUNDARY OF REALITY ITSELF IS COLLAPSING IN ON THEM.
    Shiva doesn't even notice her, because he's just so perfect and cool and infallible and amazing. *the out-of-lore pajeet's rage.... finally sated....~~for now~~*.